boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-app-manageability.md

 : An OS can provide more accurate available bandwidth to applications through the API (as mentioned in {{sec-app-inc}}), making implementation easier for applications that don't requrie dedicated bandwidth measurement.

 Prevent Abuse:
-: The OS can allocate network resources more fairly among different processes, with NRLP signals, ensuring that no single process monopolizes the network.
+: The OS can allocate network resources more fairly among different processes, with Throughput Advices, ensuring that no single process monopolizes the network.

 Better Resource Management:
 : OS can also optimize resource allocation, by deprioritizing background/inactive applications in the event of high network utilization.

 Enhanced Security:
-: Awareness of NRLPs can help the OS detect and mitigate network-related security threats, such as denial-of-service (DoS) attacks.
+: Awareness of Throughput Advices can help the OS detect and mitigate network-related security threats, such as denial-of-service (DoS) attacks.

 Improved User Experience:
 : By avoiding network congestion and ensuring fair resource allocation, the OS can provide a smoother, more responsive user experience.